Table of Contents

 Barringtonia acutangula is used to cure and treat many ailments like hemolytic disease (various diseases of blood), abdominal colic, lumbar pain, syphilis, blennorrhoea, febrifuge, malarial and diabetes.
 The leaf, fruit, and seed are used for therapeutic purpose in Ayurveda, Siddha and Unani system of medicine.

 The fruit (Samudraphal, Dhatriphal) is bitter, acrid, anthelmintic, haemolytic and wound healing.
 The seed powder is used to induce vomiting.
 In lesser dose, they are given as an expectorant.
-The bark contains about 15% tannins, ellagic acid and has astringent action and therefore used to treat diarrhea with mucus.
+The bark contains about 15% tannins, ellagic acid and has an astringent action and therefore used to treat diarrhea with mucus.

 Barringtonia acutangula is a moderate sized, evergreen, glabrous tree, reaching upto 8–15 meters.
 It has thick, smooth and oval shaped leaves, petioles are reddish and 0.5–1.0 cm long.
 The raceme is drooping up to 50 cm long, with numerous flowers.
 The fruit is a drupe, yellowish-brown, oblong, bluntly quadrangular, broadest in the middle, slightly narrow and truncate at each end and fibrous.
 In India, it is found in Sub-Himalayan tracts from the Ganges eastwards to Assam and Madhya Pradesh.